visuelledata/PatreonEx/README.md

 # patreon-ex

-**This is an incomplete and non-functional wrapper for the Patreon V2 API.**
+This is an incomplete for the Patreon V2 API.
+Not all endpoints have wrapper functions yet.

-OAuth2 is working, nothing else is.

-To setup convert "config/config.txt" into a config.exs file and insert your Patreon API keys into it.

-**TODO: Add description**
+For setup:
+* You must first [register a client](https://docs.patreon.com/#clients-and-api-keys) on Patreon, when doing this select Client API V2

+The  workflow is:
+1. Fill out the config/config.txt file and change it to an .exs filetype
+2. Run Patreon.Impl.authothorize_url/1 with the desired scopes
+3. Go to the generated link and login or click "Allow"
+4. Pass the "code" parameter from the redirected URL into Patreon.validate_token/1 and copy the access_token from the response
+5. Pass the access_token into Patreon.get_user/1 or Patreon.get_campaigns/1

 ## Installation